Call (+44)1 264 313 110

-Wax that has accumulated on the hearing aid can cause intermittent faults, or a complete blockage of sound.
-Most electrical devices, which includes hearing aids, can also be affected by moisture build up on or around the components.
-Wax together with the humid conditions that exist in the ear canal unfortunately create the perfect environment for the build up of moisture on the hearing aid.
+Wax that has accumulated on the hearing aid can cause intermittent faults or a complete blockage of sound.
+Most electrical devices, which includes hearing aids, can also be affected by moisture build-up on or around the components.
+Wax, together with the humid conditions that exist in the ear canal, unfortunately, create the perfect environment for the build-up of moisture on the hearing aid.

 The most important part of maintenance is the prevention of possible problems which involves daily cleaning and inspection.
 Hearing aid components should last at least 4-5 years provided they are kept clean and all the various parts in working order.
-Daily cleaning and inspection is essential in ensuing their extended durability.
+Daily cleaning and inspection is essential in ensuring their extended durability.

 Hearing aid cleaning can be done using a number of tools.
 Small brushes and/or wax remover tools are among the most popular.
 Hearing aid brush is used to gently brush over the entire surface of the shell (outer housing) of the device, while the wax tool is used on in-the-ear hearing aids to remove more persistent wax.
 If a thin-tubing fitting is used, a cleaning wire is recommended to be threaded through the tubing to ensure the removal of wax or moisture.

 If earmoulds are used, the earmould and tubing can be removed from the hearing aid and cleaned in warm water – an air puffer is then a useful tool to use to ensure all moisture is cleared before the tubing is re-attached to the hearing aid.
 External dirt can also be removed with the use of antibacterial/antifungal wipes.